Zouizoui78/python-bundler/README.md

 - The C++ project `python-launcher` that runs the Python code in a portable interpreter included in the bundle.
 This project creates two executables :
   - `launcher.exe` is a normal Windows GUI-only program.
-  - `launcher-console.exe` opens a terminal when running.
+  - `launcher-console.exe` is a console program.
 - The Python script `bundler.py` that bundles the portable Python interpreter, the target app and the C++ wrapper.

-The launcher uses Python's [stable ABI](https://docs.python.org/3/c-api/stable.html#stable-abi) so it should work with all versions of Python >= 3.2.
+The launcher uses Python's [stable ABI](https://docs.python.org/3/c-api/stable.html#stable-abi) so it should work with all versions of Python 3.x >= 3.2 (when the stable ABI was introduced).

 This project is intended for Windows.
 Unix systems do not need this since they have proper package management systems.